-In order for your small business to grow and prosper, it needs to make a profit.
-It starts by building up the strength of your business through increased sales.
-Over time, your goal should be to meet and/or exceed sales quotas so you can accumulate enough capital to withstand an unexpected business crisis, such as a sudden economic downturn or slow sales period.
+For your small business to grow and prosper, it needs to make a profit.
+This starts by building up the strength of your business through increased sales.
+Then, over time, your goal should be to meet and exceed sales quotas to accumulate enough capital to withstand an unexpected business emergency, such as a sudden economic downturn or slow sales period.

 Business profit is easy to calculate; all you need to do is subtract your expenses from your revenues, and the amount of capital remaining is your profit.
-Your business has gross profit, profit before taxes and net profit.
-Your gross profit is the amount of capital your company has left from its operations.
+Your business has gross profit, profit before taxes, and net profit.
+Your gross profit is the amount of money your small business has left from its operations.

-Invest in your company’s future
+Invest in your small business’s future.

-Some of the most successful small businesses are those that stay on top of the competition.
-You can do this by keeping abreast of industry trends, adapting to your customers’ needs, and improving your products or services.
-In some cases, you will need to invest in your business in order to keep ahead of the pack.
-That’s where your profits can be put to use.
+Some of the most successful small businesses stay on top of the competition.
+You can do this by keeping up with industry trends, adapting to your customer’s needs, and improving your products or services.
+In some cases, you will need to invest in your business to stay ahead of the competition.
+That is where your profits can be put to use.